 You can write a classical score, compose Jazz music, create new sounds on the synthesiser, write a popsong, record live-footage or maybe combine all these elements to something new.

 There is no limitation!
-All genres, the most extraordinary sound combinations can be part of a conceptional idea.
+All genres, the most extraordinary sound combinations can be part of one conceptional idea and maybe create a special musical "colour" for your creative project.